near/sdk-docs/docs/contract-structure/near-bindgen.md

 `#[near_bindgen]` also annotates the `impl` for `Counter` and this will generate any necessary boilerplate to expose the functions.
 The core interactions that are important to keep in mind:
 - Any `pub` functions will be callable externally from any account/contract.
+  - For more information, see [public methods](../contract-interface/public-methods.md)
+- `self` can be used in multiple ways to control the [mutability of the contract](../contract-interface/contract-mutability.md):
   - Functions that take `&self` or `self` will be read-only and do not write the updated state to storage
   - Functions that take `&mut self` allow for mutating state, and state will always be written back at the end of the function call
 - Exposed functions can omit reading and writing to state if `self` is not included in the function params
   - This can be useful for some static functionality or returning data embedded in the contract code
 - If the function has a return value, it will be serialized and attached as a result through `env::value_return`